 You can see that if you reduce the number of ads to 80%, the estimated income is unaffected.

 But cutting even further to 50% makes only a minimal difference to your estimated earnings.

 The benefit of reducing the number of ads in the display network is a better reading experience for your site visitors and also less ad load on your site speed.

-On my sites, I have three in-line ads set for articles of over 1,000 words.
+On my sites, I have in-line ads set for most articles.
 But my Ad Balance setting is around 70%, so readers will see fewer ads on most articles.
-It is only my top-performing pages that may show all three ads.
+It is only my top-performing pages that may show all ads.